One-to-One Integrative Therapy Sessions with Fiona

 Trauma can leave a lasting imprint on the body, even when thoughts feel okay.
 After a traumatic event, the body can hold onto tension in areas like the jaw, neck, chest, belly, or hips, and breathing can become shallow or irregular.

-In somatic work, we learn to notice these sensations with curiosity and gentleness, helping the nervous system relax and re‑educate the body towards safety and resilience.
+In somatic work, we learn to notice these sensations with curiosity and gentleness, helping the nervous system relax and re‑educating the body towards safety and resilience.

 Many people find this approach helps reduce hypervigilance, improves mood, and helps foster a felt sense of safety and connection, all at a pace that honours your own unique journey.